 Freeze zucchini noodles

-Strain the zucchini noodles to get as much as possible moisture out and freeze.
+Strain the zucchini noodles to remove as much moisture as possible, then freeze.
 Because the spirals are small, they do not need to be blanched.

-To use, they will only need a minute in boiled water.
-My favourite way is to put the frozen zucchini noodles in to a strainer and pour boiling water all over them.
-Let it strain and then add to the pan without adding any additional liquid just to heat up for a few minutes.
+To use them later in cooking, they will only need a minute in boiling water.
+My favorite way is to put the frozen zucchini noodles into a strainer and pour boiling water all over them.
+Let it strain, then add it to the pan without any additional liquid, heating it up for a few minutes.

 Freezing diced or sliced zucchini

-Diced zucchini does need to be blanched.
+Diced zucchini needs to be blanched.
 Just a minute in boiled water is enough though.
-Strain and put in ice water to stop the cooking process, drain and freeze.
-I find the blanched cubes or slices keep better than the just shredded up zucchini, but both have its merit.
+Strain and put in ice water to stop the cooking process, drain, and freeze.
+I find the blanched cubes or slices keep better than the just shredded-up zucchini, but both have their merit.

 Canning zucchini